 660. Systems Development (5).
-Pr., IS 620.
+Pr., IS 675.

-Provides the student with supervised and structured practical experience in the development of a computer based system: Development of a system for a local organization or a system for a hypothetical application.
+Provide the student with supervised and structured practical experience in the development of a computer based system: Development of a system for a local organization or a system for hypothetical application.

 670. Data Communications Principles (5).
-Pr., IS 660 or concurrently with IS 660
+Pr., IS 610, 625.

-Principles of data communications; common carrier usage; transmission coding; communications systems hardware; terminals, interfaces, modems; principles of distributed processing.
+Principles of data communications; common carrier usage; transmission coding; communications systems hardware; terminals, interfaces, moderns; principles of distributed processing.

 675. Data Base Systems (5).
-Pr., IS 660 or concurrently with IS 660.
+Pr., IS 650.

 Management of multiple record types containing the relationship between records, data aggregates and data items; includes the management of all data bases within a system.